erkang/parts_structure_demo/README.md

 1. run parts_structure_demo\experiments\parts_structure
 2. run do_all('config_file_1_2k')
 3. to change other experiments, in 'config_file_1_2k.m', change EXPERIMENT_TYPE = 'parts_structure', all the list of the experiments are in do_all.m

+#Look at the efficient algorithm by using distance transform.